-The table below sets out a list of sustainable development indicators and measures chosen to monitor the overall success of the plan strategy as described in the Principle Policies.
+The table below sets out a list of sustainable development indicators and measures chosen to monitor the overall success of the Plan Strategy as described in the Principle Policies.
 They provide a structured framework and baseline by which progress towards meeting sustainable objectives can be recorded and monitored to provide a basis for policy direction and targets.
 The indicators chosen have been selected to provide a representative set which reflects local policy objectives and direction, while keeping the total number to a minimum and avoiding proliferation.
 For each local indicator a series of measures have been defined to which targets will be added, where appropriate, as the framework is developed.
 The definition of local indicators has been taken from national work supported by the DTLR measuring progress on sustainable development.
 Some of the measures are drawn from national targets such as the proportion of housing development on previously developed sites and others are drawn form the emerging Regional Planning Guidance performance framework.
 Where neither of these sources is appropriate a local measure has been devised.
-Additions to glossary

-Principle Policy Local Indicator Measure UDP1 1.1 Patterns of Development 1.1.1 Proportion of dwellings on Brownfield Sites BVP106 1.1.2 Proportion of employment development on Brownfield Sites 1.1.3 Amount of housing development in each category of location in the Plan strategy 1.1.4 Average density of housing development 1.2 Reuse of existing buildings 1.2.1 Number of dwellings created through conversions 1.3 Derelict land 1.3.1 Amount of derelict land 1.3.2 Amount reclaimed
+Principle Policy Local Indicator Measure UDP1 1.1 Patterns of Development1.2 Reuse of existing buildings1.3 Derelict land 1.1.1 Proportion of dwellings on Brownfield Sites BVP106 1.1.2 Proportion of employment development on Brownfield Sites 1.1.3 Amount of housing development in each category of location in the Plan strategy 1.1.4 Average density of housing development 1.2.1 Number of dwellings created through conversions 1.3.1 Amount of derelict land 1.3.2 Amount reclaimed